How to Insert Data into MongoDB with Node.js and Mongoose

 createTestMillionAsync();

-However, when I tried following 100,000 records with creating I was getting timed out error, the default connection time out is 10000ms.
+However, when I tried inserting 100,000 records with create, I got a timeout error.
+The default connection timeout is 10000ms.

 const createTestMillionAsync = async(roopLimit) => {